PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 between the first terminal slice/Concat recovery sequence and the model-only Swish-residual closure.
 The retained value has no consumer.

+The immediately following model-only Swish-residual-closure owner returns four mutation counters and has one production call.
+Its result is currently discarded between the captured boundary StridedSlice/QDQ/Concat dictionary and the model-only dequant-logistic-Mul-quantize bridge.
+Strict characterization fixes `_terminal_swish_residual_concat_closure_stats` as its direct result target.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`